matthew-dong-dev/personal-website/README.md

 1. transfer other posts; how to add drafts
 	- Drafts are posts without a date in the filename.
-	- add hyperlinks in *why education?*
+	- add hyperlinks in *why education* & embed videos (look through md syntax post)
 1. change email to redirect from a more generic one
 1. link to google domain: https://medium.com/@Tnylnc/tnylnc-how-to-set-up-github-pages-with-google-domains-83bd5a4fbc5c
 1. create a dev branch & make pull requests

 ### To do (Tier 2):
 1. drop a donation
 1. HOW TO USE analytics CODE?
 Try creating an _include file that inserts Google Analytics tracking code into your <head> so you can get stats on the visitors to your website.
 Here's an example._
 	- https://taylantatli.github.io/Moon/moon-theme/
 1. Configuring Travis CI on your repo is a great way to track failing builds as well - https://stackoverflow.com/questions/24851824/how-long-does-it-take-for-github-page-to-show-changes-after-changing-index-html
 1. regex for all png and jpg files?  `\.(png|jpg)`
+1. add option to search by tags

 ## Completed:
 1. [x] customize background (picture or color) & logo (prof pic)